agsh/yapople/README.md

 - **what** - __number or array of numbers__ - message number, or an array of message numbers
 - **callback** - __function(err, messages)__

 Retrieve a message/messages by its number/numbers.
+If the `mailparser` argument is true returned messages will be parsed and looks like an objects.
+Otherwise it will be strings.

 ### retrieveAll(callback)
 - **callback** - __function(err, messages)__